 - Position the camera and tripod so the camera is level and facing toward the batteries.

-IMPORTANT: Make sure you are far enough away for the camera to achieve focus.
+Note: Make sure you are far enough away for the camera to achieve focus.
 It is recommended you be just slightly above the minimum focus distance of the attached lens.